felixvonsamson/Energetica/Privacy Policy.md

 Last updated: Monday, July 1, 2024

 Thank you for choosing to be part of our community at Energetica.
 We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about this privacy policy or our practices with regard to your personal information, please contact us at (vsfelix@ethz.ch)[mailto:vsfelix@ethz.ch].
+If you have any questions or concerns about this privacy policy or our practices with regard to your personal information, please contact us at [vsfelix@ethz.ch](mailto:vsfelix@ethz.ch).

 When you use our mobile application, Energetica (the "App"), we appreciate that you are trusting us with your personal information.
 In this privacy policy, we describe what information we collect, how we use it, and what rights you have in relation to it.
 By using the App, you agree to th terms in this privacy policy.